Rottnest Island: Administration

-Uniquely for Western Australia, the island is classified as a state reserve, the Rottnest Island State Reserve, being the only area in the state with this classification.
+Uniquely for Western Australia, the island is classified as a state reserve, called Rottnest Island State Reserve, being the only area in the state with this classification.
 The reserve extends beyond the island's shore and covers 5669 ha.

 COVID-19 pandemic

 Between March and May 2020, during the COVID-19 pandemic in Australia, the island was used as a quarantine station for arriving tourists and returning Australians.

 Flora and fauna

 Naturally occurring salt lakes are a refuge for the abundant birdlife.

 Birds

 Many coastal birds are frequently found in Rottnest.
 These include the pied cormorant, osprey, pied oystercatcher, silver gull, crested tern, fairy tern, bridled tern, rock parrot and the reef heron.
 The island salt lakes contain brine shrimp which support birds such as the red-necked avocet, banded stilt, ruddy turnstone, curlew sandpiper, red-capped dotterel, Australian shelduck, red-necked stint, grey plover, white-fronted chat, Caspian tern and the crested tern.
 Several pairs of osprey nest at Rottnest each year; one nest at Salmon Point is estimated to be 70 years old.
 Introduced peafowl are often seen near the main settlement.

 The island has been identified by BirdLife International as an Important Bird Area (IBA) because it supports important breeding populations of the fairy terns (200 to 300 breeding pairs), over 1% of the non-breeding population of banded stilts (with up to 20,000 birds) and regionally significant numbers of wedge-tailed shearwaters and red-necked stints.